Senayitalazarb/EarthquakeAnalysis_2000_2023/README.md

 The data was analyzed using the Python programming language and various data analysis and visualization libraries including Pandas, NumPy, and Matplotlib.
 The analysis includes:

 ### Data cleaning and preprocessing
-Exploratory data analysis, Time series analysis, Frequency and magnitude distribution analysis, Spatial analysis using maps and geographic information system (GIS) tools.

-The findings and results of the analysis are presented in a Jupyter Notebook, which includes visualizations and code used to generate them.
+Exploratory data analysis, Time series analysis, Frequency and magnitude distribution analysis, Spatial analysis using maps and geographic information system (GIS) tools.The findings and results of the analysis are presented in a Jupyter Notebook, which includes visualizations and code used to generate them.

 ### Results and Conclusions
 The analysis reveals several interesting insights about earthquakes during the period of 2000 to 2023.
 Some of the key findings include: